How to Get Blood Out of Sheets?

 Salt water

-Salt water might just come in handy if you got stain on delicate fiber like silk sheets.
-Mix some salt in cold water and soak the blood stained sheets in it for some time.
+Salt water might just come in handy if you have stain on delicate fiber like silk sheets.
+Mix some salt in cold water and soak the blood-stained sheets in it for some time.
 Salt’s dehydrating properties will lift the stains from the fabric.
 Salt and dish soap combination makes an efficient stain remover too.
 Rinse the sheets with plain cold water and repeat if required.

 White vinegar